La Plata County DUI Court Process

 Third Offense

-A third DUI in Colorado is often charged as a felony.
+A third DUI offense in Colorado is a felony and carries the most severe penalties:

 Court Programs in La Plata County